jpconher/Kaggle_House_Prices/README.md

 # Kaggle
-Data &amp; solutions to some Kaggle competitions.
+Solutions (&amp; data) to some Kaggle competitions.